SRFI 141: Integer division

 q = floor(n/d)

-Thus r is negative iff d is negative.
+Thus a nonzero r is negative iff d is negative.

 (ceiling/ numerator denominator)